“Mummy, when the rabbits get old, we’ll have to throw them away.”

-Unfortunately, that’s the problem with death – you rarely know when it’s going to happen.
-But not talking about it doesn’t make it go away – it just makes it harder to deal with when it gatecrashes your life.
+The problem with death is that you rarely know when it’s going to happen.
+But Covid-19 has made it a more common occurrence.
+Not talking about it won’t make it go away – it just makes it harder to deal with when death gatecrashes your life.

 So how do you approach death and dying with children?